Dan Hartman: Covers and sampling of his work

 In 1976, Sérgio Mendes & Brasil '77 did an arrangement of the song "Tell Me in a Whisper" (which had been co-written by Hartman and Winter) on the Homecooking album.
 In 1984, "Relight My Fire" was covered by Costa Anadiotis' band Café Society.
-Eric Martin covered Hartman's "I'm Only Foolin' Myself" (a song he featured on the unreleased White Boy album) on his self-titled 1986 album Eric Martin.
-"Love Sensation" was sampled in 1989 Black Box track "Ride on Time" and 1991's "Good Vibrations" (Marky Mark and the Funky Bunch; Holloway even appeared in the music video during the chorus portion).
+Eric Martin covered Hartman's "I'm Only Foolin' Myself", a song he featured on the unreleased White Boy album, on his self-titled 1986 album Eric Martin.
+"Love Sensation" was sampled in 1989 Black Box track "Ride on Time" and 1991's "Good Vibrations" by Marky Mark and the Funky Bunch.
+Holloway appeared in the music video during the chorus portion.

 In January 1990, a cover version of "Instant Replay" recorded by the British duo Yell! became a top 10 hit.
 In 1991, Paul Young featured a cover version of "I'm Only Foolin' Myself" on his compilation album From Time to Time – The Singles Collection.
-Additionally, in 1991, Marc Anthony covered the song "Name of the Game" (featured on Hartman's I Can Dream About You album) on his collaboration album with Little Louie Vega entitled When the Night Is Over.
+In 1991, Marc Anthony covered the song "Name of the Game", featured on Hartman's I Can Dream About You album, on his collaboration album with Little Louie Vega entitled When the Night Is Over.

 Personal life and death

 Hartman was never married and had no children.
 He died on March 22, 1994, at his Westport, Connecticut, home from a brain tumor, at the age of 43.
 A closeted gay man, he was diagnosed with HIV in the late 1980s.
-He kept his HIV status a secret and did not seek treatment, even after friend and intermittent collaborator Holly Johnson (formerly of the band Frankie Goes to Hollywood) announced his own HIV status in 1993.
+He kept his HIV status a secret and did not seek treatment, even after friend and intermittent collaborator Holly Johnson, formerly of the band Frankie Goes to Hollywood, announced his own HIV status in 1993.

 In May 1994, the "Dan Hartman: A Celebration of His Life and Music" memorial concert was performed at New York's Sound Factory Bar.
 Nona Hendryx, Loleatta Holloway, and producer Frankie Knuckles were among the participants.